Araffe/vdc-networking-lab/readme.md

 # Lab 3: Secure the VDC Environment <a name="secure"></a>

-In this section of the lab, we will use a number of mechanisms to further secure the virtual data centre environment.
-We will use the following two options to secure traffic from our On Premises virtual network to the applications running on our spoke VNets:
+In this section of the lab, we will use two Azure features to further secure the virtual data centre environment.
+We will use the *Network Security Group* (NSG) feature to secure traffic from our On Premises virtual network to the applications running on our spoke VNets.
+In addition, we will explore the *Azure Security Center* to analyse potential security issues in our environment and take action to resolve them.

-- Traffic filtering / firewalling at the NVA level (in our case the Cisco CSR router) within the Hub VNet.
-- Azure Network Security Groups.

 ## 3.1: Network Security Groups <a name="nsgsec"></a>